ballerburg9005/Qodot-new-map-parser/README.md

 # making it work

+If you are not on Linux, use MSYS2 for the bash scripts.

 1. If you only have a .bsp, use q3map2 to convert to .map like so (-game parameter is not ultimately necessary):

 ```